hector7/rest-api-react-models/README.md

  - You will gain a more typed project (if you are using Typescript)
  - All ajax calls are stored on redux, your endpoint is only called on necessary
  - Better structure on your project

+Caution: if you have some random typescript error (pex: ts2345) on creating or editing models, kill the process and restart npm start (on Visual Studio Code restart program).

 ## File structure
 This code examples follows this src structure: